Back to National Guide

 Hiring a Licensed Painter in QLD

 In Queensland, painting and decorating work requires a licence from the QBCC (Queensland Building and Construction Commission) for jobs valued over $3,300 (including GST).
-Many standalone deck or fence jobs fall below this threshold, but combined or larger jobs may exceed it.
+Many standalone deck or fence jobs fall below this threshold, but combined or larger jobs can exceed it.

 How We Calculate

 Estimates are based on current licensed Painter rates in the Brisbane metro area, adjusted for typical timber types and UV conditions.
 All prices include GST.
 Figures cover standard residential deck and fence painting or staining.
-Structural timber repairs, new construction, and pergola work are quoted separately.
+Structural timber repairs, new deck construction, and pergola work are quoted separately.

 Know what you need?